 AI’s Novel Uses – AI has any novel uses, e.g. MuseNet uses machine learning to learn about rhythm, melody, harmony and composition from ‘listening’ to millions of musical pieces.
 It can generate 4-minute compositions using 10 different instruments inspired by musical styles ranging from Bach to the Beatles and Metallica.
 Wordsmith can take huge quantities of data and inscribe it into written content that describes what data means so we don’t have to go through and interpret it all manually.
 It produced 1.5 billion pieces of content from petabytes of numerical data last year.

-AI represents an element of our future, of that there is no doubt.
-It is sure to become a more prolific entity of our day-to-day, possibly even changing them with autonomous vehicles such as driverless cars, machines that do our work for us, analysing data, composing our music, possibly even writing articles such as this one without us even having to lift a finger.
+AI represents a frontier of innovation that will play a key role in our future, and of that, there is no doubt.
+It is sure to become a more prolific entity of our day-to-day life, probably changing life forever with autonomous vehicles such as driverless cars, machines that do our work for us, analysing data, composing our music, possibly even writing articles such as this one without us even having to lift a finger.

 It’s exciting for sure, but fear is warranted and though conceptions of AI taking over humanity are still confined to SciFi, we cannot be blind to the possibilities.
 For now, AI has served us pretty well and has made life easier in various ways.
 Where the balance needs to be struck is still not clear.